 Although educational institutions come up with new, stricter regulations and honor codes, academic dishonesty remains a serious cause for concern.
 The Educational Testing Service (ETS) gives statistics showing that, whereas in the 1940s only 20% of college students admitted to cheating, nowadays the percentage has increased to 75 - 98%.
 Another study, conducted by Dr. Donald McCabe in cooperation with the International Center for Academic Integrity, showed that 95% of students confessed to having cheated in some form (plagiarism, cheating on a test, etc.).
 This survey involved 70,000 students (both graduates and undergraduates) and was conducted for 12 years (from 2002 to 2015).

-This prompts the question: what are the reasons for such shocking school and college cheating statistics, and why do even high-achieving students tarnish their reputation by getting into cheating incidents?
+This prompts the question: what are the reasons for such shocking school and college cheating statistics, and why do even high-achieving students tarnish their reputation by getting the unfair advantage?
 Here are the most common explanations:

 What’s more, some students not only cheat, but also find it acceptable in particular situations.
 Eric M. Anderman, a professor from Ohio State University, published a survey in 2017 stating that the majority of the 400 respondents admitted that it’s not a big deal to cheat if you are not interested in a subject.
 This perspective was also considered in research from Lindale High School (LHS).
 According to the results, 44.4% of students consider it ethical to behave dishonestly while doing homework, but not during a test.